What everyone is missing about the controversial JEDI project: positive ripple effects

 Lost amid the controversy, however, is the massive project’s potential ripple effect as a cloud innovation driver within government and across the private sector, as well.
 This will be true no matter the outcome of the JEDI contract.

 Cloud computing has moved well beyond the days when it was seen merely as a cheaper way to store data and run applications.
-Today, the cloud has matured into the cornerstone of digital transformation across public and private sectors and an engine for emerging technologies such as artificial intelligence, big data, and the Internet of Things (IoT).
+Today, the cloud has matured into the cornerstone of digital transformation across public and private sectors and an engine for emerging technologies such as artificial intelligence, big data, and the internet of things (IoT).

 However, significant challenges remain.
 A survey earlier this year by the Center for Digital Government found that several obstacles continue to bedevil cloud migration for government agencies, including data mobility, security, compliance, and ensuring the right training and skills.